rustyrichards/ShadowPromises/README.md

 ## :and & :or
 These are not functions,  They shortcut like C languages.
 (A true value ends the :or, a false value ends the :and)

-:and makes a block ending with :endAnd
+:and uses a founction call like parameter block.
+(Remember it early exits on a false value!)

-    :and
+    :and (
-        s:IsInputWaiting()
+        s:IsInputWaiting(),
         s:less(
             5
             myVar
+        ),
+        myFlag
     )
-        myFlag
-    :endAnd
-:or makes a block ending with :endOr
+:or uses a founction call like parameter block.
+(Remember it early exits on a false value!)

-    :or
+    :or (
-        myFirstFlag
-        mySecondFlag
+        myFirstFlag,
+        mySecondFlag,
         s:grater(
             myNumber
             7.0
+        ),
     )
-    :endOr

 There is no valid mathematical presidence order when mixing numberspaces.
 (Bitflags or logical operations mixing with numeric operations.)
 Enforcing an order in the compiler just makes more syntax rules to remember.